-Do not tamper with the base system Do not tamper with the base 2,222 (controlled by Body Control Module and multiplex architecture) and any feeds taken from the associated wiring or controller.
+Do not tamper with the base system (controlled by Body Control Module and multiplex architecture) and any feeds taken from the associated wiring or controller.

 Due to significant wiring and control/configuration differences between headlamp types, it is not possible to retrofit Bi-Xenon HID (High Intensity Discharge) or LED DRL (Daylight Running Lights) headlamps to vehicles not originally built with them.
 If Bi-Xenon HID or LED DRL headlamps are required, then these must be specified at time of ordering for factory fitment.